q2ebanking/boa-constrictor/docs/pages/tutorial/part-2-web-ui-testing.md

 ## Conclusion

-Congrats on finishing Part 2 tutorial!
+Congrats on finishing Part 2 of the tutorial!

 Boa Constrictor provides several Web UI Interactions that could not be covered in this brief tutorial.
 All interactions using [Selenium WebDriver](https://www.selenium.dev/) are located under `Boa.Constrictor\WebDriver`.